Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment

 where the $\textrm{Encoder}_{K}$ and $\textrm{Decoder}_{K}$ represent the \kencoder and the \kdecoder respectively. $\textrm{Encoder}_{K}$ and $\textrm{Decoder}_{K}$ are trained jointly by minimizing the difference between the reconstruction and the original kernel:

-Where H and L are the height and width of the image respectively.
-Furthermore, taking account of the symmetrical characteristic that all kernels have, the ideal reconstruction should also be well-symmetric.
-Therefore, if the reconstruction is rotated by the angle between two axes of symmetry of the kernel, it should also be similar to the original one, for which a symmetric loss between the rotated reconstruction $\hat{\mathcal{A}}_{rotated}$ and the kernel can be introduced:
+where $H$ and $L$ represents the height and width of the image.
+Furthermore, taking account of the symmetrical characteristic of all kernels, the ideal reconstruction should also be well-symmetric\cite{tong2023scorebasedgenerativemodelsphotoacoustic}.
+Therefore, if the reconstruction is rotated by the angle between two axes of symmetry of the kernel, it should also be similar to the original one, for which a symmetric loss can be introduced:

-Where $H_r$ and $L_r$ represents the height and width of the rotated image window respectively.
-Overall, the training objective of step 1 can be formalized as:
+where $H_r$ and $L_r$ are the height and width of the selected window.
+We choose 40 for both in our experiments.

+Overall, the training objective of Step 1 can be formalized as: